TharukaSiriwardena/CropImage/README.md

 ## Options

-•	Select Image by File Select, Url or Drag'n'Drop
-•	Crop Image to specific size in modal window
+	*Select Image by File Select, Url or Drag'n'Drop* *Crop Image to specific size in modal window*
-•	Upload image with selected area coordinates
+	*Upload image with selected area coordinates*

 ## Getting started